Tugra-Guldogan/Stud-Report-Mng-Sys/README.md

-# stud-report-mng-sys
+# Stud-Report-Mng-Sys
-A student report system, made with C++.
+A student report system, for educational purposes, made with C++.